Replicate Vidalia's ability to close arbitrary circuits

 Also, it would be good if arm directly allowed to close one arbitrary circuit: https://trac.torproject.org/projects/tor/ticket/14979.

-#11 Updated by intrigeri about 3 years ago
+#11 Updated by intrigeri over 3 years ago

 - Assignee set to sajolida

 FTR, I've now accepted that #9001 is not going to block #6841, and will likely never happen, so it cannot reasonably block anything.
 Sorry it took me so long to do this move.
 And apparently I was the only one insisting on having #9001, which was the only blocker to implement what this ticket is about in Onion Circuits (as opposed as implementing it in Nyx).
 So let's implement it in Onion Circuits, right?

 So I have a few questions.